defnebulut/Action-Recognition-on-YouTube-Shorts-Videos/README.md

 # Action-Recognition-on-YouTube-Shorts-Videos

 This repository contains the implementation of an **LRCN model** (Long-term Recurrent Convolutional Network) for action recognition using the **UCF-101 dataset** and **YouTube videos**.
 The project applies a **key frame selection technique** based on optical flow and feature extraction to enhance model performance, especially on YouTube videos.
-This implementation is part of the research project titled "Automatic Audio Description Generation for YouTube Videos by Artificial Intelligence" supported by TUBITAK 2209-A.
+This implementation is part of the research project titled "Automatic Audio Description Generation for YouTube Videos by Artificial Intelligence" supported under TUBITAK 2209-A.